SAMPLE PARISH RESPONSES

 The following ideas and models can be used as jumping off points for your parish to consider as possible efforts to serve pregnant and parenting women in need.
 While these listings are hardly exhaustive, they can help you begin brainstorming and serve as a source of inspiration.
 Keep in mind the unique needs of your community and the gifts and resources that your parish has available.

 Much of the information included here can be found in "Planning a Parish Response."
-Additional examples will continue to be shared on this page throughout the Year of Service.
+Additional examples will continue to be shared on this page.

 IDEAS FOR IMPROVING